WHAT IS ULCERATIVE COLITIS

 Please ask your doctor or naturopath before starting on any supplements.
 Its is better to first identify the cause and then treat it with the right remedies, even though those mentioned above have minimal side effects.

-The information on this handout is the property of SUSHMA SHAH N.D., and is not intended to treat, diagnose or cure any disease.
-For any questions, concerns or to schedule an appointment, please contact me at 416 913 4325 (HEAL) or email me at firstname.lastname@example.org
+For any questions, concerns or to schedule an appointment, please contact us at 416 913 4325 (HEAL) or email us at email@example.com

 * DISCLAIMER: The information on this article is the property of Dr. Sushma Shah, Naturopathic Doctor, and is not intended to treat, diagnose or cure any diseases or promote any services or products mentioned on the website.